 - Conducting digital forensics

 Threat intelligence analysts have to excel at analytics.
-This is a relatively new position and varies from in-house positions to consulting work.
+This position varies from in-house positions to consulting work.
 Whatever capacity the company has hired a threat intelligence analyst at, the position is a crucial one.
 The role of threat intelligence analyst is generally three-fold: technical research, intelligence research and communicating the findings to the proper people.
 Threat intelligence analysts may be part of an in-house team or work for a managed service provider (MSP) providing cybersecurity services to clients.

 How to Become a Threat Intelligence Analyst